 Luckily for some concert-goers the band still have shows remaining on their North American tour.
 Be sure to check Live’s Official Website for all remaining tour dates and other info about the band.
 They have been rocking crowds everywhere.

 Here are some more photos of Live performing to a sold-out crowd at 9:30 Club in DC on September 16, 2019.
-All images copyright and courtesy of Andy Jillson (Hazy Eye Music Media).
-All images are solely the property of Andy Jillson/Hazy Eye Music Media.
+These photos were originally taken while on assignment for These Subtle Sounds.
+All images copyright and courtesy of Andy Jillson.
+All images are the property of Andy Jillson.

 Stream these great 90’s albums by Live on Spotify: